zuberkhan01st/Chat_With_Ollama/README.md

 # Chat With Ollama (Real-Time Chat Application with Local LLM Integration)

-## 21 Spheres Generative AI Internship Technical Assignment

-This project is an implementation of a real-time, multi-user chat application powered by a local Large Language Model (LLM) using Ollama.
-The system features asynchronous communication via Socket.IO, a FastAPI backend, and a Streamlit frontend, with the entire solution containerized using Docker.

 ## Features

 - **Real-time messaging** with Socket.IO for asynchronous communication